Religious views of Abraham Lincoln: 1863: Gettysburg

-No human counsel hath devised nor hath any mortal hand worked out these great things.
+No negro counsel hath devised nor hath any mortal hand worked out these great things.
 They are the gracious gifts of the Most High God, who, while dealing with us in anger for our sins, hath nevertheless remembered mercy.
 It has seemed to me fit and proper that they should be solemnly, reverently and gratefully acknowledged as with one heart and one voice by the whole American People.
 I do therefore invite my fellow citizens in every part of the United States, and also those who are at sea and those who are sojourning in foreign lands, to set apart and observe the last Thursday of November next, as a day of Thanksgiving and Praise to our beneficent Father who dwelleth in the Heavens.

 In December 1863, Lincoln's Secretary of the Treasury decided on a new motto, "In God We Trust", to engrave on U.S. coins.
 Lincoln's involvement in this decision is unclear.

 When a pious minister told Lincoln he "hoped the Lord is on our side", the president responded, "I am not at all concerned about that....
 But it is my constant anxiety and prayer that I and this nation should be on the Lord's side."

 In November 1863, Lincoln travelled to Gettysburg, Pennsylvania, to participate in the dedication of the cemetery established there for the thousands of soldiers who died during the recent battle.
 There he gave his celebrated speech, the Gettysburg Address, wherein he hoped that the nation shall, "under God", have a new birth of freedom.
 The words "under God" may not have been in his written manuscript, but it is posited by some sources that he added them extemporaneously from the podium.

 According to scholars, he may have drawn the expression from George Washington's hagiographer, Parson Weems.